-Leeds City Council has launched a citywide conversation to help identify the skills needed now and for the future of the city’s economy.
+The second stage of Leeds City Council’s citywide conversation to help identify the skills needed now and for the future of the city’s economy is underway.
 The ‘Future Talent Leeds’ discussion is open to anyone over 16 to be part of, along with all businesses, sectors, industries and organisations in the city.

 The conversation aims to hear the thoughts of as many people as possible to help shape the Future Talent Plan for Leeds.
 Recognising the jobs, skills and business landscape in the city has altered dramatically in recent years with changes to national government policy, the extra powers we have achieved through devolution, Brexit and Covid-19, we now need a skills and talent plan that is agile and works to support people and businesses across Leeds to thrive in the face of change.

-The council want the plan to be influenced, created, and owned by the city and be adaptable and resilient to change.
-By having your say and joining the conversation, they can successfully and collaboratively address issues such as unemployment, inclusion and diversity, digital skills and climate change whilst also ensuring they have in place the support and skills needed to thrive as a city as we emerge from Covid-19.
+By having your say and joining the conversation, we can successfully and collaboratively address issues such as unemployment, inclusion and diversity, digital skills and climate change whilst also ensuring we have in place the support and skills needed to thrive as a city as we emerge from Covid-19.